node-red/node-red-docker/README.md

 installed from NPM.

 ```
-FROM raymondmm/node-red-docker
+FROM raymondmm/node-red
 RUN npm install node-red-contrib-flightaware
 ```

 Alternatively, you can modify the package.json in this repository and re-build the images from scratch.
 This will also allow you to modify the version of Node-RED that is installed.
-See below for more details...
+See [README](docker-custom/README.md) under docker-custom directory.

 ## Managing User Data